-Hida – Takayama is home to two of the most lavish festivals in the country but if you can’t be there for the Sanno Matsuri (April) and the Hachiman Matsuri (October), you can still see the 17th-century floats at the Yatai Kaikan Museum.
+Festivities are held twice a year but if you can’t be there for the Sanno Matsuri (April) and the Hachiman Matsuri (October), you can see the 17th-century floats at the Yatai Kaikan Museum.

 Designs grew in complexity as competing tycoons tried to outshine each other.

 The Yatai Kaikan (Takayama’s Festival Floats Exhibition Hall) is located on the grounds of the Sakurayama Hachiman Shrine.